III. Financial Requirements

 - Funds required to pay the non-federal portion of the cost of each project must be in addition to funds that would otherwise be available for the project.

-Cash Match: Cash match (hard) includes actual cash spent by the subrecipient for project-related costs.
-Accounting records should be verifiable and trace back to source documentation including cash receipts journal, general ledgers, deposity tickets, bank statements, copies of checks/donations, and documentation that the cash match is not from a Federal source, and is not being used to match any other grants.
+Cash match (hard) includes actual cash spent by the subrecipient for project-related costs.
+Accounting records should be verifiable and trace back to source documentation including cash receipts journal, general ledgers, deposit tickets, bank statements, copies of checks/donations, and documentation that the cash match is not from a Federal source, and is not being used to match any other grants.

 Cash match should NOT BE show on line 24, "In-Kind Expense" but should be shown on the line item budget and Monthly Invoice for Reimbursement on the expense line where the cash was expended.
 For example, if cash match was used to pay salaries and supplies, show how the match on the salaries and supplies line item.